Alternate Search Rankings for Airbnb

 Deployment, Serving and Production: CI/CD Pipeline

 A FLASK Webapp was developed in order to demonstrate the Search by Image Aesthetics and Listing Vibe features.
 Using this, the users can sort the listings based on Image Aesthetics and also filter listings based on Listing Vibe.
 The webapp was containerised using Docker and was deployed on AWS Cloud.
 A CI/CD Pipeline was setup in order to facilitate continuous integration and deployment.
-The following block diagram shows all the components in the entire pipeline.
-The Deployed Webapp can be accessed here.
+The following block diagram shows all the components in the entire pipeline. .

 The production pipeline consists of the following components,